People migrate for a variety of reasons, some want a better future, some are looking for safety, and some have no other option.

 This might not sound like a major problem on paper, but the language barrier can ruin relationships and make things difficult for everyone involved.

-This is where individual translation services come into play.
+This is where language translation services come into play.
 Both parents and children can use these services to better understand each other and ensure messages are delivered in a neat manner.

 We have to think from the perspective of children who are not just translators reading different pages for their parents.
 They also must interpret Canadian customs and culture to their parents, at times having to correct their parents.